 After the run of the job, information to access to the created instance should be displayed in the logs of the job:

-Configuration you successfuly deployed your first Cycloid stack.
+Configuration you successfully deployed your first Cycloid stack.

 # Clean up